ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

   - Written rationale.
   - Evidence cited (physical, digital, witness, forensic).
   - Maximum duration **7–14 days** pending full review.
+  - Timeline for full independent review no later than 14 days from enactment.
+  - Any extension beyond 14 days requires written justification, independent panel approval, and re-review at least every 7 days until completion.

 ---

 ## §3.
 DEFINING RELAPSE

-**Relapse**: a materially similar act or pattern meeting the definition of Unforgivable Harm, or clear breach of documented containment conditions.
+**Relapse:** a materially similar act or pattern meeting the definition of Unforgivable Harm, or clear breach of documented containment conditions.

-**Evidence requirements:**

-- At least two independent evidence types:
+**Operational evidence types that may establish relapse:**

-  1. Contemporaneous physical evidence.
+1. Contemporaneous physical evidence
-  2. Authenticated digital records.
+2. Authenticated digital records
-  3. Independent witness statements.
+3. Independent witness statements
-  4. Medical or forensic reports.
+4. Medical or forensic reports

-- Exception: a single piece of incontrovertible evidence may suffice.
+- At least **two independent evidence types** are required to initiate permanent escalation unless a single incontrovertible evidence exists.
-- Permanent escalation may only occur after independent verification, proportionality assessment, and a named decision-maker.
+- Permanent measures require independent verification, proportionality assessment, and a named decision-maker.
 - Scheduled **periodic review every 12 months**; emergency interim review if new credible evidence emerges.
+- Interim containment extensions beyond initial emergency isolation require documented justification and independent review within 7 days.

 ---

 ## §4.
 EVIDENCE STANDARD & DECISION-MAKERS

 - **Minimum standard:** "Clear and convincing evidence" for irreversible measures (permanent containment, denial of contact).
+- Interim safety measures may be enacted on a lower threshold of credible and corroborated information but must be followed by full independent review within 14 days and meet the higher standard before any irreversible escalation.
 - Named independent decision-makers or panels must be external to the immediate Circle.
 - All rationales documented in writing.
-- Interim measures must specify evidence relied upon, rationale for proportionality, and timeline for full review (≤14 days).
+- Decision-makers must log decisions, evidence summaries, timelines, and appeals outcomes in an auditable register.
+- Aggregated, anonymized metrics on interventions, durations, and appeal outcomes must be published quarterly to Node safety dashboards.

 ---